jmartinkova/guide/docs/application/document-templates/index.rst

 Document Templates
 ******************

-This section is about managing the document templates and document template development.
+This section is about managing the document templates and document template editors.
+Similarly to Knowledge Models, we can manage :doc:`./list/index` or work on new or customise existing templates using :doc:`./editors/index`.

 ----